Yandex Cloud

 5. Authenticate in gcloud CLI.

-6. Install the Google BigQuery Python SDK utility.
-This package requires Python 3.7 or higher.
+6. Install the Google BigQuery Python SDK.
+This package requires Python version 3.7 or higher.

 7. Prepare a dataset for Google BigQuery.
-As an example, here we use a public dataset called google_trends for Google BigQuery that includes the international_top_terms table with the following columns:
+For this example, we use a Google BigQuery’s public dataset google_trends, which includes the international_top_terms table with the following columns:

 • rank